Multiple Subject Credential Program

 - 14. Submit the application packet, including documentation, by March 1 to begin pedagogy courses in summer or fall terms, OR by October 1 to begin pedagogy courses in winter or spring terms.
 THESE DEADLINES ARE STRICTLY ENFORCED.

 The final phase of the MSCP is student teaching.
-For most candidates, student teaching is a full-time five days per week experience for the length of the university semester.
+For some candidates, student teaching is a full-time five days per week experience for the length of the university semester.
 Candidates in alternative programs may have different student teaching schedules.
 All student teachers have one placement in a K-2 classroom where they gain experience with early literacy instruction utilizing a balanced and comprehensive approach to reading.
 The other placement is in an intermediate classroom (grades 3-6) or in a middle school classroom (grades 6-8).
 One student teaching placement must be in a public school.
 There are several ways to complete student teaching: one regular semester, two semesters, two consecutive summers, one entire summer, or one summer and part of one regular semester.
 Candidates should be aware that there is limited availability in the summer and all requests may not be accommodated.
 A separate application is required to advance to student teaching.
 Applications for student teaching must be submitted in person to the Multiple Subject Student Teaching Office one semester prior to the first assignment.
-Application packets are distributed at the mandatory Student Teaching Application meetings.
-Dates, times and locations are announced in methods courses, are posted throughout the ED-1 and ED-2 buildings, and appear on the website at www.ced.csulb.edu/fpo well in advance of the actual meeting dates.
+Application packets are available at www.ced.csulb.edu/fpo well in advance of the actual meeting dates.
 Deadlines for submitting applications to student teach are:

 - March 1 - for Summer/Fall Student Teaching